termux/termux-gui/Protocol.md

     - aid: The id of the Activity in which to create the View.
     - text: For Button, TextView and EditText, this is the initial Text.
     - vertical: For LinearLayout, this specifies if the Layout is vertical or horizontal.
 If not specified, vertical is assumed.
+    - snap: NestedScrollView and HorizontalScrollView snap to the nearest item if this is set to true.
     - checked: Whether a RadioButton, CheckBox, Switch or ToggleButton should be checked.
 Defaults to false.
     - singleline: Whether an EditText should enable multiple lines to be entered.
     - line: Whether the line below an EditText should be shown.